signalfx/lambda-python/README.rst

 +----------------------------------+----------------------------------+

-Steps 7 & 8 don't have (and shouldn't) be done by most users.
-This is rather info for contributors who want to test changes they do in the wrapper and/or publish a new version.
-As such, I would vote to have them in last separate section with a title "For contributors" or "For maintainers" or just "Additional info".
-The metrics and dimensions and tags which are now last are probably of interest to most users, but this two steps are not.

-Test configurations locally
+Test locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For users who are interested in testing changes to a wrapper or in publishing a new version, run the following commmand in your command line:
+For users who are interested in testing changes to a wrapper, run the following commmand in your command line:

 .. code::